UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

 Assembly of Your Tracker
 ------------------------

 Now you're tracking your markers, assemble the pointer to your tracker markers.
-I've used gaffer tape to stick a skewer the back of my phone ( :numref:`reg_ass_poonter` ).
+I've used gaffer tape to stick a skewer to the back of my phone ( :numref:`reg_ass_poonter` ).
 It is important that the assembly is rigid, you do not want the pointer tip to move relative to the markers.

 .. _reg_ass_pointer
 .. figure:: pivot_calibration/pointer.png